nazmulidris/developerlife.com/_posts/2016-10-07-getting-started-with-react-redux-and-firebase.md

 - `server` – this folder holds all the server code (spawns Websocket, HTTP server, etc).

 Note that Typescript now works in any of the `client/` folders.
 So you can create TSX files (React Files that use Typescript).
-An example is provided in `test.tsx` that you can checkout for yourself in the code.
+An example is provided in `test.tsx` that you can check out for yourself in the code.

 ## Redux